 FIP & SIERA In MLB Baseball

-Skill-Interactive Earned Run Average – Advanced Baseball Metrics
+Skill Interactive Earned Run Average – SIERA Baseball Stat

 “SIERA tells us more about the how and why of pitching.”